Learned iterative networks: An operator learning perspective: Implementation related aspects

 \subsection{Hyper-parameter tuning}

-Besides choices of architecture and learning problem (incl.\@ choice of loss function), it is also well-known that the performance of a neural network depends on hyper-parameter settings \cite{Boukrouh:2025aa,Probst:2019aa,Yang:2020aa,Weerts:2020aa,Raiaan:2024aa}.
+Besides choices of architecture and learning problem (incl.\@ choice of loss function), it is also well-known that the performance of a neural network depends on hyper-parameter settings \cite{Boukrouh:2025aa,Probst:2019aa,Weerts:2020aa,Yang:2020aa,Raiaan:2024aa}.
 These hyper-parameters typically regulate the optimisation method used during the training.

-Section~\ref{app:SGD} provides a very brief introduction to gradient descent schemes that are commonly used for training deep neural networks.
-Typical hyper parameters that are varied during the training are the learning rate, choice of batch size $n_k$ (minibatches are typically selected as random subsets of the training data), and initialisation.
-Empirical experience indicates that it is often enough to use default settings of these hyper-parameters in training many learned iterative networks.
+Appendix~\ref{app:SGD} provides a very brief introduction to gradient descent schemes that are commonly used for training deep neural networks.
+Typical hyper parameters that are varied during the training are the learning rate, choice of batch size (mini-batches are typically selected as random subsets of the training data), and initialisation.
+Empirical experience indicates that it is often enough to use default settings of these hyper-parameters for training many learned iterative networks.

 There is, however, no methodology in place for tuning a hyper-parameter if that need rises apart from trial-and-error.
-For example, with respect to neural network size, it is common to start with a ResNet type architecture as updating operator in the learned reconstruction operator \cite{Adler:2018aa,Adler:2017aa}.
-In case, performance is not satisfactory, one may increase expressivity of the updating operator by either adding more convolutional layers or use a more expressive architecture like a U-Net for the updating operator \cite{hauptmann2018approximate}.
+For example, with respect to neural network size, it is common to start with a ResNet type architecture as updating operator $\NNOp_\NNparam$ in the learned reconstruction operator \cite{Adler:2018aa,Adler:2017aa}.
+In case performance is not satisfactory, one may increase expressivity of the updating operator by either adding more convolutional layers or use a more expressive architecture like a U-Net for the updating operator \cite{hauptmann2018approximate}.
 Usually, one will observe a plateau in performance while increasing expressivity of the neural network, indicating a somewhat optimised choice.